WhitneyTabor/SOSP-3-Islands-Villata-Tabor-2021/README.txt

 	sosp-3-islands-2021.py

-is a text version of the preceding file.
+is a python code version of the preceding file.